Lesson Plan - Get It!

-After the war, Hamilton returned to school to study law.
+Hamilton returned to school after the war to study law.
 He became a lawyer and opened his own practice in New York.
 Becoming a lawyer caused Hamilton to become even more interested in politics.

 Hamilton also played an important role in helping to get the new constitution ratified.
 Hamilton helped John Jay and James Madison by writing some of The Federalist Papers.

 - What do you remember about The Federalist Papers?

 The Federalist Papers were printed in newspapers across the country and explained why the new constitution was valuable.

 When George Washington was elected president in 1789, he made Hamilton the first American Secretary of the Treasury.
 The Secretary of the Treasury is responsible for overseeing currency, or money, and economic affairs in the United States.

 At the time, the United States had a lot of debt from the Revolutionary War.
 This means they owed more money than they had to other countries.